Greg Matthews: 1991–92 series

 thought I couldn't get back into the Test team."

 1992 Tour of Sri Lanka

 Matthews was picked again for the tour of Sri Lanka and here he did better.

 In the First Test at Colombo he was Man of the Match as he made 6 and 64, took 3/93 and 4/76 and caught Ranjith Madurasinghe off Shane Warne to give Australia a 16 run win.

 He followed this up with 55, 51, 57 and 96 to draw the two following Tests and Australia won the series.
 Matthews topped the batting aggregates for the series with 329 runs.
-However, Alan Border said "Greg's role is to bowl and get wickets.
+However, Allan Border said "Greg's role is to bowl and get wickets.
 He'll come under the hammer if he goes back to Australia and doesn't take wickets."